 (I will add more when I remember something. )

-To the children of this decade: I hope that you take advantage of the new technologies to enhance your God-given talents.
+To the children of this decade: I hope you take advantage of the new technologies to enhance your God-given talents.
 You never had it so good.

 Photo via pxleyes.com